-There are several types of this viral infection, classified by the strain of virus and the area of the body impacted.
-Verruca vulgaris is the “common wart”.
-Flat warts can be found on the hands, wrists, knees, face, and neck.
+There are several types of this viral infection, and each type is classified by the strain of the virus and the area of the body that is impacted.
+Verruca vulgaris is also referred to as the “common wart”.
+Flat warts can be found on places like the hands, wrists, knees, face, and neck.
 The eyelids and lips can be marred by the filiform/digitate wart.
 The hands and soles of the feet may have the mosaic wart.
 Periungual warts affect the nails.
-Plantar warts are painful, and they are on the soles of the feet.
-Genital warts are a sexually transmitted wart that can be associated with certain cancers, such as cervical cancer.
+Plantar warts are painful, and they are specifically found on and around the soles of the feet.
+Genital warts are a sexually transmitted form of wart that can be associated with certain cancers, such as cervical cancer.
 HPV is known to have about 130 different varieties of the virus.1

-There is no cure for warts, but there are many remedies to deal with the outbreaks.
-Gardasil is a recent vaccine approved for genital warts and cervical cancer.
-Common topical therapies include salicylic acid, Imiquimod cream, and cantharidin, a chemical from beetles.
-Other options are freezing (cryotherapy) and laser treatments (which cause scarring).
-One low-tech remedy that has been studied is “duct tape occlusion therapy”, which places duct tape over the wart for a long period of time.2 None of the medical treatments are guaranteed to work, and none prevent recurrence..
+There is no permanent cure for warts, but there are many remedies to deal with the outbreaks.
+This means that, while the virus is still present in the body, its noticeable growth development may be managed with remedies that the patient could even try at home.
+Gardasil is a recent vaccine approved for the prevention of genital warts and cervical cancer.
+Common topical therapies include salicylic acid, Imiquimod cream, and cantharidin, a chemical which is derived from beetles.
+Other options are freezing (cryotherapy) and laser treatments, with the latter also causing the side effect of scarring.

 Natural Options for Warts

-The growths are more common in children, but they don’t last as long as in adults.
-They are contagious, so they should not be picked at.
-Sometimes the “power of suggestion” works, such was wishing the skin infection away, hypnosis, or using a placebo on a child.
-Keeping dry and avoiding going barefoot can help to prevent foot warts.
+The growths are more common in children, but they also do not last as long as they do in adults.
+The warts are contagious, so they should not be picked at.
+It is believed by some that the “power of suggestion” works, such as wishing the skin infection away, hypnosis, or using a placebo on a child.
+Keeping the area dry and avoiding going barefoot can help to prevent foot warts from developing.
 Condoms can help prevent the spread of genital warts.
-There are even some herbal and vitamin options (i.e., vitamin C, vitamin E, zinc).
+There are even some herbal and vitamin options, such as vitamin C, vitamin E, and zinc.
 Some kitchen remedies include baking powder, baking soda, garlic, castor oil, carrots, figs, lemon juice, pineapple juice, and eating immune-strengthening foods.
 Some people might find success with the application of aloe.4